top of page

 it is Thou alone, who canst render this little work of any value by imprinting it on the hearts of all who read it, and leading them to seek Thee within themselves, where Thou reposest as in the manger, waiting to receive proofs of their love, and to give them testimony of Thine

 Jesus prayed in secret but also with His disciples, so often that they asked Him to teach them to pray.
-He also asked them to pray with Him, showing us that corporate prayer is important not only for fellowship and support but for power.
+He also asked them to pray with Him, showing us that corporate prayer is important not only for fellowship and support but also for power.

-We see this when He asked those disciples to pray with Him in that dark hour in the Garden of Gethsemane, and we too recognize our need to pray with other Believers.
+We see this when He asked those disciples to pray with Him in that dark hour in the Garden of Gethsemane, and we, too, recognize our need to pray with other Believers.

 Reading worship models to know Jesus better